 to make email sending accidents impossible.

-The combination of a single file for most settings sprinkled with a testing settings file for safety is the approach that has worked the best for me.
+The combination of a single file for most settings supplemented with a testing settings file for safety is the approach that has worked the best for me.

 In this article, you learned about Django settings and how to manage the configuration of your application.
 We covered: